josectheone/whatsapp_hack/README.md

 This program is for Educational purpose ONLY.
 Do not use it without permission.
 I am not responsible for any of your actions.
 Use this tool with caution.

+Note: updated hotspot using nmcli instead of the outdated hotspotd

 - Step 1: Run hotspotd with these steps:
 ```
 sudo nmcli device wifi hotspot con-name t-450 ssid t-450 band bg password <password_here>